kanpov/Utopia/README.md

 # Roadmap

+The full state of the development is available on [the official Trello board](https://trello.com/b/jwybJXPQ/utopia).

 This project's quite big and will probably not be finished this year.\
 The very early (and yet to change) release date is Spring 2022.